 solid-calculix/config.yml file.
 More details can be found in the CalculiX configuration description.

-pimpleFoam.
-In case you are using a previous OpenFOAM version you need to adjust the solver to
+- OpenFOAM (pimpleFoam).
+In case you are using a very old OpenFOAM version, you will need to adjust the solver to

 Fluid/system/controlDictfile.
 For more information, have a look at the OpenFOAM adapter documentation.

-- CalculiX.
-This tutorial is known to work with CalculiX 2.15, but it should also work with newer versions.
+CalculiX.
 For more information, have a look at the CalculiX adapter documentation.

 Running the simulation

 You can start the simulation by running the script

 ./run.sh located in each participant directory.
 OpenFOAM can be executed in parallel using